PEABODY ENERGY CORP (BTU)

 James C. Grech

-As CEO and the sole non-independent director, he is subject to the TSR trigger like all others; with BTU's 3-year TSR of +74% only +4.3pp above the XLE, the 65pp threshold is not met, so no TSR concern applies.
+As the CEO and an executive director, Grech is subject to the same TSR trigger as all other directors; BTU's 3-year TSR of +38.8% is only 1.3pp below the peer median, far below the 50pp threshold, so no TSR-based concern arises.

 ✓ FOR